 Graduate Program of Study

-Training is conducted in laboratories and teaching facilities of the Carver College of Medicine Stead Family Department of Pediatrics and the Departments of Internal Medicine, Otolaryngology—Head and Neck Surgery, Pathology, Microbiology, Pharmacology, and Urology; and the College of Public Health Department of Epidemiology.
+Training is conducted in laboratories and teaching facilities of the Carver College of Medicine Stead Family Department of Pediatrics and the Departments of Internal Medicine, Otolaryngology—Head and Neck Surgery, Pathology, Microbiology and Immunology, Pharmacology, and Urology; and the College of Public Health Department of Epidemiology.
 Faculty laboratories and central research core facilities provide students with access to state-of-the-art research equipment.

 IMMU:2040 Summer Undergraduate IDGP Research0 s.h.